torrinworx/Blend_My_NFTs/README.md

 - This Cozy Studio team

 ## Quick Disclaimer
 Blend_My_NFTs works with Blender 3.0.0 on Windows 10 or macOS Big Sur 11.6.
 Linux is supported, however I haven't had the chance to test this functionality and guarantee this.
 Any rendering engine works; Cycles, Eevee, and Octane have all been used by the community without issue.
-This add-on only works in Blender, a Cinima 4D port will be investigated in the future.
+This add-on only works in Blender, a Cinema 4D port will be investigated in the future.

 ## Example Files
 The YouTube tutorials use three different .blend example files.
 This repository has all three and includes a readme.md file that outlines which videos use which files and by what date: https://github.com/torrinworx/BMNFTs_Examples